-Establishing change and causality

-Many factors can impact a media company's growth and establishing exactly which casual factors led to improvement or decline can be difficult.
+Establishing change and causality Many factors can impact a media company's growth and establishing exactly which causal factors led to improvement or decline can be difficult.
 To establish causality, it would be necessary to determine that an observed change in a client's performance over time is not the result of a broader market rise or other external factors.
 The best way to do this would be to benchmark MDIF clients against a control group of media businesses comparable in terms of different variables, such as region, news medium and size.
 Unfortunately, it is impossible to obtain the relevant indicator data from companies that do not have a working relationship with MDIF due to the sensitive nature of such information.
 Even if we were able to access such data, it would be impossible to isolate all external factors that could account for the changes, thus impeding internal validity of any inferences.

-This risk could be mitigated by randomization, but, in the case of MDIF, random assignment of subjects to experimental and control groups is impossible.
+This risk could be mitigated by randomisation but, in the case of MDIF, random assignment of subjects to experimental and control groups is impossible.
 All MDIF investments go through a multi-level vetting process and must be certified by the Board of Directors as meeting MDIF's investment criteria of mission impact, potential for long-term viability and editorial integrity.
 Considering the rapidly changing nature of the media sector, this would render any such analysis quickly outdated, and we deem randomised control trials (RCTs) - the industry gold-standard for proof of effectiveness in impact assessments - as not suitable for our purposes.
 Consequently, we refrain from attributing causation and instead view our investment as a contributor to, not the sole cause of, our clients' performance over the years.

-Alignment to existing social impact frameworks

-In recent years, there has been an emergence of standardized metrics to measure social impact, such as Impact Reporting and Investment Standards (IRIS) or the Global Impact Investing Rating System (GIIRS).
+Alignment to existing social impact frameworks In recent years, there has been an emergence of standardised metrics to measure social impact, such as Impact Reporting and Investment Standards (IRIS) or the Global Impact Investing Rating System (GIIRS).
 However, these standards are very broad and, due to the specificity of our investments, do not adequately meet our needs, nor are they aligned with our mission to support independent media around the world providing the news, information and debate that people need to build free, thriving societies.
 On the one hand, these frameworks are highly generic and their one-size-fits-all approach fails to reflect the context and impact of media development.
 On the other hand, industry-specific metrics have been developed for evaluating work in areas such as banking, health care or environment, but not for media.
 Given the still-evolving status of impact measurement and management practice, we are closely following the developments as they happen and striving to improve our approach.

-Alignment to SDGs

-Recently, many impact investors have been orienting themselves to the United Nations' (UN) Sustainable Development Goals (SDGs).
+Alignment to SDGs Recently, many impact investors have been orienting themselves to the UN's SDGs.
 MDIF is committed to helping achieve the SDGs and our work directly contributes to Goal 16 ("Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels"), in particular target 10, in which the international community pledges to "ensure public access to information and protect fundamental freedoms" by 2030.
-However, indicators that were selected to underline target 10 - measuring attacks on the press and human rights advocates (16.10.1) and the existence and implementation of legislation ensuring public access to information (16.10.2) - were not designed to be reported on by individual organisations, but rather at a national level.
-Additionally, these areas of focus, particularly policy implementation, are not within the scope of MDIF's work that aims to ensure access to timely, accurate and relevant information by strengthening the business side of media.
-Yet despite these limitations, as a part of our annual survey, we do ask clients the following question: Has your outlet and/or your journalists faced any attacks, arrests or harassment in 2019?
-We present the results in terms of percentage of all respondents in the Impact Dashboard Viability section.
-This secondary metric does not quantify the impact that each media company is having on achieving target 10, and instead solely aims to provide context that reflects the critical importance of the SDGs.
+However, indicators that were selected to underline target 10 - measuring attacks on the press and human rights advocates (16.10.1)